-Overall, the Company performed in line with the Baltic market in 2020, which allowed the Company to maintain its market position and keep its market share in key voluntary lines of business, particularly Property, CASCO, and Health insurance.
-The Company was firmly the second biggest property and casualty insurance company in Latvia and Lithuania with market shares of 19% and 16%, respectively.
-On the highly segmented Estonian insurance market the Company ranked on sixth position with the market share of 7%.
+Overall, the Company performed in line with the Baltic insurance market development in 2021, retaining its market position in main insurance lines and even increasing its market share in such a key line of business as Property insurance.
+The Company firmly reestablished its position as the second biggest property and casualty insurance company in Latvia and Lithuania with market shares of 19% and 16%, respectively.
+On in the highly segmented Estonian insurance market the Company ranked on sixth position with the market share of 7%.

-In year 2020 the Company strengthened its position as a leading insurance company on the Baltic insurance market and proved that it is a key market player in the main market segments - Motor insurance lines in Lithuania and Latvia, Health and other Personal risk insurance in Latvia, Financial risk insurance in Latvia and Lithuania, General third-party liability insurance in Lithuania.
+In year 2021 the Company strengthened its position as a leading insurance company on the Baltic insurance market and proved that it is a key market player in the main market segments - Motor insurance lines in Lithuania and Latvia, Health insurance and other Personal risk insurance in Latvia, Financial risk insurance in Latvia and Lithuania, General third-party liability insurance in Lithuania.
+In the reporting year the Company established itself as the market leader in new segment of voluntary Health insurance in Estonia.